sagarbirla/sentinel-eks/README.md

    - Terraform format check
    - Terraform validate
    - TFLint for best practices
-   - Kubernetes manifest validation with kubeval
+   - Kubernetes manifest validation with yamllint and kubeconform

 2. **Plan**
    - Terraform plan with detailed output
-   - Plan artifact saved for review
+   - Plan output is commented on the PR for review

 3. **Apply** (main branch only)
    - Terraform apply